ONEARMY/community-platform/packages/emulators-docker/README.md

   https://github.com/merofeev/docker-windows-volume-watcher
   Possibly require manual watch on win and exec on image like in L104 https://github.dev/merofeev/docker-windows-volume-watcher/blob/master/docker_volume_watcher/container_notifier.py

+- Ideally we would want to just copy functions src code into the docker volume and execute directly from there (would avoid issue with livereload), however as the functions depend on other workspaces (namely shared and the main src workspace) binding these will have the same issue as node_modules.

+  It might be possible to manually build and create symlinks within the docker volume node_modules (in the same way yarn workspaces makes symlinks to the real workspaces), however this adds considerable overhead.
+It would be more viable once shared src types moved to shared folder, so at least only one shared workspace to bind

 - Firebase realtime database emulator does not work.
 All other emulators support providing a `0.0.0.0` host binding to access the docker host, however the realtime database emulator does not appear to be working when set.
   Requires further investigation, possibly linked to https://github.com/firebase/firebase-tools/issues/2633

+- Build pipeline could be further optimised by avoiding repopulation of firebase.json and credentials (if unchanged), and possibly splitting to multi-build

+- Boxen and globby packages have been pinned to older versions as newer require es module imports, which is not currently supported by dockerode (https://github.com/apocas/dockerode/issues/632)

 ## Quickstart